abhairaj/gurbani-graph/chatGPT/prompt1.md

 Here's a good shabd instance exmaple I've alreay implemented: https://raw.githubusercontent.com/abhairaj/gurbani-graph/refs/heads/feature/poc_01/ttl/japji_pauri10.ttl

 A key thing to note is the granularity of the GlossUnit instances.
-I'd like them to be decompositions of a Tuk where they encapsulate semantically meaningful phrases - usually just two or three per Tuk
+I'd like them to be decompositions of a Tuk where they encapsulate semantically meaningful phrases - usually just a few words or a single word

 Also, please feel free to generate new Themes.

+The shabd I'm interested in starts on SGGS Ang ? with Tuk ? and ends on Ang ? with Tuk ?